rkotze/rkotze.github.io/_drafts/2020-01-20-lancedarkly-vs-extension.md

 A VS Code extension to bring LaunchDarkly toggle management closer to your development environment and show **all** environment toggle states.
 Toggle on/off from VS Code.

-### Technical interest
+### VS Code Webviews and React

-I knew that VS Code extensions had the concept of [WebViews](https://code.visualstudio.com/api/extension-guides/webview){:target="\_blank" rel="noopener"} which enabled you to have your own custom UI features in VS Code rather than restricted to the VS Code APIs.
-Then I thought would it be possible to build a React application inside these WebViews.
+I knew that VS Code extensions had the concept of [WebViews](https://code.visualstudio.com/api/extension-guides/webview){:target="\_blank" rel="noopener"} which enables you to have custom UI features rather than restricted to the VS Code APIs.
+Then I thought would it be possible to build a [React JS](https://reactjs.org/){:target="\_blank" rel="noopener"} application inside these WebViews.
 I tried this idea out and discovered it was possible.

-VS Code limits the way you can access their APIs from a WebView via a simple pub/sub system.
+VS Code limits the way you can access their APIs from a WebView through a simple pub/sub system.
 It does mean you can send a message to the VS Code side to trigger a built in API, like copy toggle key to the clipboard.
+It also means you can send messages from VS Code to the WebView.
+I a way you can think of _VS Code_ as the **server** and the _WebView_ as the **browser**.

+If you're interested in how I set up the React application to be used in VS Code you can start here, [React WebView index](https://github.com/rkotze/lancedarkly/blob/master/src/webviews/index.js){:target="\_blank" rel="noopener"}.
+You will see it's wrapped in a context provider, this listens to messages sent from VS Code and relays that message on to any subscribing functions.

+I have used [Webpack](https://webpack.js.org/){:target="\_blank" rel="noopener"} to build both WebViews and VS Code to use latests JavaScript features like `import`.
+VS Code extensions uses the `package.json` **scripts** `vscode:prepublish` as a hook on publishing which will trigger a production Webpack build that minifies that code to make the extension package as small as possible.

+If you are interested in contributing you can find [LanceDarkly GitHub repo](https://github.com/rkotze/lancedarkly){:target="\_blank" rel="noopener"} here and follow the contributor guidelines.

-## Features of LanceDarkly
+## Core features of LanceDarkly

 ### Toggle ON/OFF